yottaawesome/basic-windows-drivers/README.md

 ## Building

+You need Visual Studio 2019 and the Windows Driver Kit (WKD) to build and develop kernel components.
+Visual Studio 2022 is not currently supported by the WDK, although this will change in the future.

 If you receive obscure errors related to inf2cat to dates in the `DriverVer` field in the `*.inf` files, ensure that in `Project Properties > Configuration Properties > Inf2Cat > General > Use local time` is set to `Yes (/uselocaltime)`.
 See [here](https://stackoverflow.com/questions/14148500/int2cat-driverver-set-to-incorrect-date) and [here](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/stampinf-command-options) for additional information.

+## Deploying

+Provisioned VMs require binaries to be signed, or they'll be blocked by Microsoft Defender.
+As part of the VM provisioning process, development certificates for signing drivers will be generated.
+The `SignTool` comes with the Windows Kit (e.g. under `C:\Program Files (x86)\Windows Kits\10\App Certification Kit\`) and can be used like so to sign a binary: `SignTool.exe Sign -A -V <binary_path>.

 ## WinDbg